cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ---

-All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review) located at One Texas Center.
+All consultations take place at [Residential Plan Review](/resources/contact/#residential-plan-review) located at 505 Barton Springs Rd., 78704.

-To make the most of your free 20 minute in-person consultation with your reviewer, we suggest preparing some information about your property and project ahead of time.
-This information allows the reviewer to tell you what permits you'll need to finish your project.
-Sharing information with your reviewer before you apply for a permit will save time.

-Remember that you can't officially submit your permit application to the reviewer during the consultation.
-Having a consultation saves time and helps make the permitting process easier.
+Reviewers provide free 20 minute in-person consultations for residents who want help with general questions about their project.
+Even though you can’t submit your permit application during your consultation, meeting with a reviewer will save you time and help make the permitting process clearer and easier.

 ---

-## What do I need to bring?
+## How can I prepare for my consultation?

-### 1. Collect the following information:
+### 1. Be prepared to answer the following questions about your project:

 * Are you moving any interior walls?
 * Are you adding to or removing any square footage from your home?